philgyford/django-hines/README.md

 	vagrant$ ./scripts/run-tests.sh

-To see coverage do this and then open `htmlcov/index.html` in a browser:
+To see coverage, run the tests then do:

 	vagrant$ coverage html

+and then open `htmlcov/index.html` in a browser.

 #### Restarting postgresql